nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 For the past year, NPR Visuals has been iterating on a story format for picture stories that works like a slideshow, presenting full-width cards with photos, text and any other HTML elements and the ability to navigate between cards.
 We have experimented with various tweaks to the presentation, but since each story is substantially different, it's been hard to know what works.

-In the middle of February, we had three stories approaching launch based around this format: ["A Brother And Sister In Love"](http://apps.npr.org/lookatthis/posts/lovestory/), ["Life After Death"](http://apps.npr.org/life-after-death) and ["A Photo I Love: Thomas Allen Harris"](http://apps.npr.org/lookatthis/posts/harrisloves/).
-In [previous](http://apps.npr.org/lookatthis/posts/colors/) [iterations](http://apps.npr.org/lookatthis/posts/publichousing/) of this format, we had concluded the story with some combination of share buttons and a promotion for another post.
-Our Google Analytics event tracking had shown that the share buttons were vastly unsuccessful; most users shared the story in ways that didn't use our share buttons.

-With three opportunities coming up to try something else, we decided to properly test different conversion rates for getting a user to take action at the end of a story.
-We also discussed how sharing the story was not the most productive action a user could take.
-Instead, we wanted to encourage users to either support NPR by donating to member stations or, in the case of "A Brother And Sister In Love" and "A Photo I Love", to follow our new project [Look At This](http://lookatthisstory.tumblr.com) on various social media.
+With three stories approaching launch in the middle of February (["A Brother And Sister In Love"](http://apps.npr.org/lookatthis/posts/lovestory/), ["Life After Death"](http://apps.npr.org/life-after-death) and ["A Photo I Love: Thomas Allen Harris"](http://apps.npr.org/lookatthis/posts/harrisloves/)), we decided to properly test different ways to get a user take action at the end of a story.
+We wanted to encourage users to support NPR or, in the case of "A Brother And Sister In Love" and "A Photo I Love", to follow our new project [Look At This](http://lookatthisstory.tumblr.com) on social media.

-To find out we conducted live experiments using multivariate testing, a research method that allows us to show users slightly different versions of the same page and assess which version people respond to more positively.
+To find out, we conducted live experiments using multivariate testing, a research method that allows us to show users slightly different versions of the same page and assess which version people respond to more positively.

 In multivariate testing, you determine a control scenario (something you already know) and form a hypothesis that a variation of that scenario would perform better than the control.

-**Note**: You will see the term multivariate testing, A/B testing or split testing to discuss experiments like this.
+(**Note**: You will see the term multivariate testing, A/B testing or split testing to discuss experiments like this.
 While there is a technical difference between the implementation of these various methods, they all seek to accomplish the same thing so we are not going to worry too much about accuracy of the label for the purposes of discussing what we learned.
+Read more about this on [Wikipedia](http://en.wikipedia.org/wiki/A/B_testing#See_also).)

 In the control scenario we presented a user with a link to either support public radio or follow us on social media.
 We hypothesized that presenting users with a yes or no question that asked them how the story made them feel, would make them more likely to take action.